pilleatus/orientdb-tutorial-distributed-database/gitbook/import_project.md

 1. Customer:&ensp; defines a simple person with name, address...
 2. Main:&ensp; &ensp; &ensp; &ensp;entry-point for our program
-3. Manager:&ensp;&ensp;various methods for connecting and modifying the
+3. Manager:&ensp;&ensp;various methods for connecting and modifying the database